Skip to main content

 • Describe the components of comprehensive substance abuse treatment.

-• Explain models and effectiveness of relapse prevention.
+• Explain the models and effectiveness of relapse prevention.

 • Discuss recommendations for public health interventions to promote treatment, recovery, and relapse prevention of addiction.